 This technique is used by manual therapists to break up fibrous muscle tissue.
 Utilizing deep pressure movements and targeted rhythmic stretching, our experienced manual therapist is able to localize areas in the body that have the greatest tissue restriction and mobilize the area using specific techniques, including the Graston technique.

-High Velocity, Low Amplitude
+High Velocity, Low Amplitude (HVLA)

 This is generally considered to be a more aggressive approach to manual therapy that is designed to relieve chronic pain and restore range of motion by bringing a joint to the restrictive barrier and thrusting it.
 The high velocity, low amplitude thrusting technique is ideal for restoring joint motion without pushing the joint beyond its normal anatomical limit.
 While considered to be a more aggressive form of physical and occupational therapy, this technique is still completely safe and pain-free.